pastnetworks/pastnetworks.github.io/bursaries.md

 In the [application form](/applicationform/), answer “Yes” to the question “Do you want to be considered for a bursary?”.

 Please describe in no more than 200 words your motivation for applying for a bursary.

-1. this list will be replaced by the toc
-{:toc .large-only}